csexton/codeography.com/_posts/2011-02-14-focus-on-a-test-in-vim.markdown

 published: true
 ---

-I have found myself in the situation where I would have Vim running in one wondow, and a terminal open on the other monitor with my tests.
-And noticed I was constantly `⌘-tab;⌃-p;↩;⌘-tab` (switch windows to terminal; previous command; enter; switch windows to vim).
-Of course this muscle memory was broken when I switched to my browser inbetween.
+I have found myself in the situation where I would have Vim running in one window, and a terminal open on the other monitor with my tests.
+And noticed I was constantly dancing across the keyboard `⌘-tab;⌃-p;↩;⌘-tab` (switch windows to Terminal; previous command; enter; switch windows to Vim).
+Of course this muscle memory was broken when I switched to my browser in between.
 I wanted to automate this.

 I could use autotest, but our test suite is slow to start up and I wanted to focus on one test.